 In addition to seeking funding for reinsurance, Minnesota also seeks to secure receipt of funding equal to the amount of the forgone federal funds and assistance that would have been provided to Minnesotans without the waiver pursuant to the BHP funding formula as provided under 42 C.F.R.
 Part 600, Subpart G, also referred to as the pass-through funding under section 1332(a)(3) and subsequent guidance.
 Maintaining the same level of federal BHP funding that would have otherwise been available without the waiver is an essential component of this waiver request.

-Minnesota proposes that this Section 1332 Waiver be effective starting January 1, 2018, and extend for a period of two years, with an option to renew if allowed under prevailing law.
+Minnesota proposes that this Section 1332 Waiver be effective starting January 1, 2018, and extend for a period of five years.

 Description of the Minnesota Premium Security Plan